CookieComputing/muscala-archived/README.md

 by building off of the successes and mistakes made in those music theory libraries to deliver an idiomatic Scala experience.

+## Examples
+Refer to the `samples` directory for a few examples on how this library can be used!
+A notable project in the samples project is the Counterpoint analyzer tool, which makes extensive use of the library's intervals and notes features.

 ## Contributions
 I welcome any contributions, whether they're pull requests, issues, or just friendly advice on how I could make this project better!
 I'm still a